There are several excellent reasons for making the next addition to your quiver an Eye Symmetry.

 “In the words of Tom Carroll, Eye Symmetry surfboards are flabbergastingly well made”

 These particular rails aren’t octagonal but heptagonal (or pentagonal, if you don’t include the deck and bottom), but let’s not split hairs, they’re fucken octo-rails, okay.
 They don’t come as standard on the Cali Quad — it tends to have more conventional, if heavily bevelled, rails — but Max wanted Kepa to give the octo-rails a go with their additional drive and speed.

 "With the extra hold from the octo-rails I've found sometimes the board can be a little less forgiving, especially as a quad," he said.
 "So I would definitely recommend using 50/50 or 60/40 foiled rear fins as opposed to flat sided fins."

 Kepa described the board as “fast and sensitive”, and excellent in smooth, medium-pace waves, especially of the beach-break variety.
-But it doesn't love “baches” (potholes), nor does it thrive in the evil cross-shore, preferring a glassier water texture.
+But it doesn't love the old “baches” (potholes), nor does it thrive in the evil cross-shore, preferring a glassier water texture.